-At a high level, “traditional” SEO (also called On Page SEO or onsite SEO) is geared towards improving the search visibility of your website on a national scale.
+At a high level, “traditional” SEO (also called national SEO or On Page SEO or onsite SEO) is geared towards improving the search visibility of your website on a national scale.
 Local SEO, on the other hand, is all about increasing search visibility in a local market and primarily relies on platforms and listings other than your website.

 In the 90 second video below, you can see the influence of 3 different platforms on the SERP: